pydemic/covid-19/README.rst

 The model
 =========

-RSEICHA is a compartmental model with 8 compartments: Recovered, Fatalities, Susceptible, Exposed, Infectious, Critical (require ICU care), Hospitalized (or requires hospitalization) and Asymptomatic.
+SEICHAR is a compartmental model with 8 compartments: Recovered, Fatalities, Susceptible, Exposed, Infectious, Critical (require ICU care), Hospitalized (or requires hospitalization) and Asymptomatic.

 It is governed by the following dynamics: